hellerve/blog/wip/Scheme_Macros_III:_Defining_let.md

 flavor of `let` pretty cheaply using this pattern, though.

-Because the output of this might not be immediately apparent, I will provide you with the input and output of a simple `let*` expression:
+Because the output of this might not be immediately apparent, I will provide you with the expansion input and output of a simple `let*` expression:

 ```
 ; before macro expansion: